Norton Seal Dangerous hail falls outside during a thunderstorm.

 Avoid using or touching electric appliances.
 Lightning can travel through your home’s wiring and injure you if you’re in contact with an appliance.

 Check your home for damage after the storm.
-Once the storm has passed and you’ve checked the weather radar to make sure no others are following it, check your home for hail damage.
-While it’s tempting to climb up on your roof to check its condition, don’t.
-Stay on the ground and check it from safety.
+Once the storm has passed and you’ve checked the weather radar to ensure no others are following it, inspect your home and exposed belongings for dents and cracks.

 Do you see hail damage?
-Get in touch with your American Family Insurance agent or make a claim to get an adjuster to review the damage and estimate its repair cost.
+Get in touch with your American Family Insurance agent or file a claim to get an adjuster to review the damage and estimate its repair cost.

 Want to make your claims experience even easier?
 Submit via the MyAmFam app and get access to claim updates, schedule payments and find your policy documents with the tap of your finger, any time.

-Your agent is an expert on your homeowners coverage.
-When the unexpected happens, they’ve got your back — and even before your home takes damage from a storm, your agent is happy to answer any questions about your insurance policy.
+Your agent can help you with your homeowners coverage.
+When the unexpected happens, they’ve got your back — and even before a storm damages your home, your agent is happy to answer any questions about your insurance policy.